This section includes the following related topics:

 - Liability insurance coverage

 When an accident of any sort happens, one or more insurance policies may provide coverage.
-The person who caused the accident might have liability coverage, and the victim might have health insurance, or might be qualified for government provided health care or other assistance.
+The person who caused the accident might have liability coverage, and the victim might have health insurance or might be qualified for government-provided health care or other assistance.
 All of these sources might be used to pay the losses, partially or entirely, depending on the type of insurance.

 Insurance covers accidents and statutory liability

 If the incident is not an accident, but was intentional, only the victim's insurance will provide coverage.
 Dog bites are 99.9% accidents, so both kinds of insurance are available if the dog owner and the victim have them.
-Government provided health care applies to both accidents and intentional injuries.
+Government-provided health care applies to both accidents and intentional injuries.

 Government assistance for crime victims

 If the dog owner committed a crime related to the dog attack, the victim might qualify for government assistance in some jurisdictions.
-For example, California has laws that provide for payments to crime victims, and has sentencing provisions that require a convicted defendant to give a certain portion of his or her earnings to the victim.
+For example, California has laws that provide for payments to crime victims and has sentencing provisions that require a convicted defendant to give a certain portion of his or her earnings to the victim.

 Who insurance covers

 Liability insurance covers the person or company that is liable for the accident (see Who insurance covers, above).
 The key concepts here are "liable" and "accident."
 This type of insurance does not apply if the defendant is not liable for the accident.
+To find out who is liable for a dog attack, see Legal Rights of Dog Bite Victims in the USA.

 A common mistake: sending medical bills directly to the dog owner's insurance company